Social Security Disability Benefits In Florida

 What Florida Social Security Disability Attorneys Do

 - Although it is not guaranteed, approval is certainly more likely if you have an attorney at your side.

 - Florida does not.
 These benefits are typically awarded to those who are injured or sick and unable to work.
 In Florida, a worker’s best alternative is to use disability insurance through an employer.

 - Florida Disability Lawyers can assist you in finding the program right for you.
 Occasionally, an applicant may qualify for benefits under both programs.

-- These two programs are the SSDI Florida program and the SSI Florida program.
+- These two programs are the SSDI and SSI programs.
 SSDI is administered to disabled recipients with sufficient work histories.
 Meanwhile, SSI is administered to recipients of limited means.
 SSI recipients do not need to have worked for a particular period of time.

 SSA’s Definition of Disability

 - Although recipients of SSI payments do not necessarily need to be disabled, many SSI applicants apply on the basis of disability.
 With respect to both SSI and SSDI programs, the Social Security Administration relies on the same definition of disability.

 An applicant’s disability must: